7SAIF/destiny-framework/python/docs/ForumApi.md

-Allows a user to slot themselves into a recuritment thread fireteam slot.
+Allows a user to slot themselves into a recruitment thread fireteam slot.
 Returns the new state of the fireteam.

 ### Example
 ```python
 from __future__ import print_function
 import time